 What is a Humbucker?

-They’re often found on Gibson guitars as well as PRS, Jackson and Ibanez instruments, and you can sometimes find them in the bridge position on Strats or Telecasters, alongside single coil pups.
+They’re often found on Gibson guitars as well as PRS, Jackson, and Ibanez guitars.

 They’re made with the same components as single coils (magnetic poles wrapped in wire).
 The difference is they are, in fact, two pickups joined together but wired slightly out of sync with each other, which works to eliminate any unwanted hum or feedback – hence the name (they’re also referred to as ‘double coils’ for this reason).